MalignantCarp/obsidian-word-statistics/README.md

     - [ ] Legacy editor?
 (Maybe; since the legacy editor will eventually be removed, not sure there is a huge userbase for whom this would be a useful feature.)

 ## Planned Features
-- [ ] Compatibility with Longform project index
 - [ ] Per-section breakdown of notes (i.e., utilizing headings to break up counting)
 - [ ] Historical word counts stored on a per file basis (with rename and relocation tracking)
     - The main caveats of this functionality are: